TheMcMurder/githost-checkout-all/readme.md

 note: this is only necessary if you have private repos

-Go to your account in gitlab and select AccessTokens, and create a personal access token with rights to checkout repos.
+Go to your account in gitlab and select AccessTokens, and create a personal access token with rights to checkout repos (`api` scope).
 [Direct gitlab url](https://gitlab.com/profile/personal_access_tokens).

+### Path

+Relative from the directory the area you want the repos to go.
+FILE must exist

 ### Setting the base url